nodejs/loaders/doc/design/proposal-synchronous-hooks.md

 1. Example use case: yarn pnp ([esm hooks](https://github.com/yarnpkg/berry/blob/master/packages/yarnpkg-pnp/sources/esm-loader/hooks/resolve.ts), [cjs hooks](https://github.com/yarnpkg/berry/blob/master/packages/yarnpkg-pnp/sources/loader/applyPatch.ts))
 2. `importAttributes` are only available when the module request is initiated with `import`.
-3. For the CJS loader, `Module._cache` is keyed using file names, and it's used in the wild (usually in the form of `require.cache`) so changing it to key on URL would be breaking.
-We'll need to figure out another way to map it with an url.
+3. For the CJS loader, `Module._cache` is keyed using filenames, and it's used in the wild (usually in the form of `require.cache`) so changing it to key on URL would be breaking.
+We'll attach a URL to the modules which can be converted to filenames or ids that are the same as their keys in `Module._cache` and use that in the hooks.
-   1. It might be non-breaking to maintain an additional map on the side for mapping the same url with different searches and hashes to a different module instance, or leave `Module._cache` as an alias map for the first module instance mapped by the URL minus search/hash.
-If in the same realm, `Module._cache` gets directly accessed from the outside, we can emit a warning about the incompatibility.
-Down the road this may require making `Module._cache` a proxy to propagate delete requests to the actual URL-based map.
-   2. Changing CJS modules to be mapped with URL will have performance consequences from but might also help with the hot module replacement use case.
-Note that for parent packages with `exports` or `imports` in their `package.json` the URL conversion is already done (and not even cached) even in the CJS loader.

 ### `load`: from url to source code

-When `--experimental-network-import` is enabled, the default `load` step throws an error when encountering network imports.
-Although, users can implement blocking network imports by spawning a worker and use `Atomics.wait` to wait for the results.
-An example for doing blocking fetch synchronously can be found [here](https://github.com/addaleax/synchronous-worker?tab=readme-ov-file#how-can-i-avoid-using-this-package).
+Typically `load` is where hook authors might want to implement it asynchronously.
+In this case they can spawn their own worker and use `Atomics.wait()`  the hooks are synchronous, which has already been done by `module.register()`'s off-thread hooks anyway, and this new API is just giving the control/choice back to the hook authors.
+An example for doing blocking fetch synchronously using workers can be found [here](https://github.com/addaleax/synchronous-worker?tab=readme-ov-file#how-can-i-avoid-using-this-package).

+When the hooks only access the file system and do not access the network, it is recommended to just use the synchronous FS APIs, which has lower overhead compared to the asynchronous versions.

 ```js
 /**